bisgardo/concordium-docker/README.md

 See the [Compose CLI reference](https://docs.docker.com/compose/reference/) for the full list of commands and arguments.

-Running a node without Docker Compose or some other orchestration tool is cumbersome but obviously possible:
+Running a node without Docker Compose or some other orchestration tool is cumbersome but of course possible:
 [Look up](https://docs.docker.com/compose/compose-file/compose-file-v3/) the features used in the Compose file and [find](https://docs.docker.com/engine/reference/commandline/run/) the corresponding `docker run` args.